wojnosystems/go-retry/README.md

 	totalTime := common.TimeThis(func() {
 		err := dialer.Retry(func() error {
 			fmt.Println("dialing", timer.SinceLast())
-			socket, dialErr := net.Dial("tcp","localhost:9999" )
+			socket, dialErr := net.Dial("tcp", "localhost:9999")
 			if dialErr != nil {
 				// all dialErrs are retried
-				return retry.Again(dialErr)
+				return retryAgain.Error(dialErr)
 			}

 			// Write errors are NOT retried
 			_, writeErr := socket.Write([]byte("some payload"))

 			// if writeErr is nil, success!
-			// if writeErr is not wrapped in retry.Again, retry will stop retrying and return the
+			// if writeErr is not wrapped in retry.Error, retry will stop retrying and return the
 			// error to the caller
 			return writeErr
 		})